Growing Potatoes in Aquaponics Made Easy

 Setting Up Your Aquaponics System

-- Choose a location for your system.
+; you have all of your materials, you can begin setting up your aquaponics system.
+Here are the steps involved:- Choose a location for your system.
 Your system should be located in a warm, sunny area that is protected from the wind.

 - Build your fish tank.
 If you are using a pre-made fish tank, skip this step.
 If you are building your own fish tank, make sure it is large enough to accommodate the number of fish you plan to raise.